adarshtri/CodeTime/README.md

 ## What things have been done for Phase 2

-- The data generated is being sent to Django based server.
+- The log data is sent on remote server.
-- Local data analysis will be shifted to user dashboard on server.
-- Realtime analysis of the user's file.
+- Support for user portal / dashboard to gain insights.
+- Improved sublime plugin.
+- Performance benchmarking plan.